Pre-College Advising • Pre-College Planning Guide

 Everything You Need to Know About Summer Schools

 If you are wondering how to keep your children occupied during the summer, consider sending them to a summer school.
 Many colleges and schools across the world organise summer schools during the holidays.
-These are short courses usually lasting one to eight weeks.
+These are short courses that usually last from one to eight weeks.
 These programmes allow your child to engage in full-time intensive classes related to different subjects taught by experienced faculty.
-By enrolling in summer school, your child can enhance their knowledge on a favourite subject, practice their language skills or simply try out a completely new field of interest.
+By enrolling in summer school, your child can enhance their knowledge of a favourite subject, practice their language skills or simply try out a completely new interest.

 Where and what can my child study?

 Some of the most popular courses are offered by Harvard University, the University of Oxford and Stanford University, among others.
 Your child can study a whole host of subjects during their time at summer school, including economics, fine arts, mathematics and even specialisation courses such as legal studies or computer science.
 Students also attend summer school programmes focused on sports and other extracurricular activities, encouraging socialisation and intercultural awareness.
 Some colleges such as Oxford University, Brown University and Yale University also offer leadership-focused summer programmes.
 Alternately, there are a few programmes that are subject-specific or research-oriented such as the Massachusetts Institute of Technology’s Summer Science Program or Women’s Technology Program, the University of Chicago’s Research in the Biological Sciences, the University of St. Andrews’ Summer School in Psychology and Neuroscience and the University of Cambridge’s Summer Science School.

 For those who prefer their child to attend summer school closer to home, there are multiple options within India as well.
 Ashoka University in Haryana, The Doon School in Dehradun and Woodstock School in Mussoorie offer some competitive summer programmes that last for one to two weeks.

 What are some of the benefits of sending my child to summer school?